tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

     DELETE >=> pathScan "/people/%s" deletePersonById
   ]
 ```
 > To keep things simple, I am hard coding the values here.
-It can easily extended to talk to any data source
+It can easily be extended to talk to any data source

-Our `SuaveAdapter` has capable of handling different HTTP methods and but it hasn't been programmed to handle different paths.
+Our `SuaveAdapter` has capable of handling different HTTP methods and but it hasn't been programmed to deal with different paths.

-Here in this example we need to support two different paths
+Here in this example we need to support two separate paths

 ```
 GET /people